C dynamic memory allocation: Common errors

 In addition, as an interface that precedes ANSI C standardization, malloc and its associated functions have behaviors that were intentionally left to the implementation to define for themselves.
 One of them is the zero-length allocation, which is more of a problem with realloc since it is more common to resize to zero.
 Although both POSIX and the Single Unix Specification require proper handling of 0-size allocations by either returning NULL or something else that can be safely freed, not all platforms are required to abide by these rules.
 Among the many double-free errors that it has led to, the 2019 WhatsApp RCE was especially prominent.
 A way to wrap these functions to make them safer is by simply checking for 0-size allocations and turning them into those of size 1.
 (Returning NULL has its own problems: it otherwise indicates an out-of-memory failure.
 In the case of realloc it would have signaled that the original memory was not moved and freed, which again is not the case for size 0, leading to the double-free.)

 Implementations

 The implementation of memory management depends greatly upon operating system and architecture.
 Some operating systems supply an allocator for malloc, while others supply functions to control certain regions of data.
 The same dynamic memory allocator is often used to implement both malloc and the operator new in C++.

 Heap-based

-Implementation of the allocator is commonly done using the heap, or data segment.
-The allocator will usually expand and contract the heap to fulfill allocation requests.
+Implementation of legacy allocators was commonly done using the heap segment.
+The allocator would usually expand and contract the heap to fulfill allocation requests.

-The heap method suffers from a few inherent flaws, stemming entirely from fragmentation.
-Like any method of memory allocation, the heap will become fragmented; that is, there will be sections of used and unused memory in the allocated space on the heap.
-A good allocator will attempt to find an unused area of already allocated memory to use before resorting to expanding the heap.
-The major problem with this method is that the heap has only two significant attributes: base, or the beginning of the heap in virtual memory space; and length, or its size.
-The heap requires enough system memory to fill its entire length, and its base can never change.
-Thus, any large areas of unused memory are wasted.
-The heap can get "stuck" in this position if a small used segment exists at the end of the heap, which could waste any amount of address space.
-On lazy memory allocation schemes, such as those often found in the Linux operating system, a large heap does not necessarily reserve the equivalent system memory; it will only do so at the first write time (reads of non-mapped memory pages return zero).
-The granularity of this depends on page size.
+The heap method suffers from a few inherent flaws: